Subudai (Pete) Khan

 I had high hopes as I joined the rebel planning staff at our secret base at Kessel that our cause, being just, would ensure we prevailed.
 Militarily too I was confident; after all, we were in possession of a major capital ship building yard, but the empire was not.
 Little wonder, therefore, that the emperor focused his efforts that first year on ensuring he secured the absolute loyalty and obedience of the citizens of Corellia for the imperial cause (Rule by Fear).
 The subjugation by Moff Tarkin of rebel Naboo almost seemed a secondary event, the Grand Moff leading an imperial task force centred on the star destroyer ‘Imperial Judgement’ from Rodia to the rebel planet.
 From our own sources inside the empire we learnt that Vader himself had planned to try and capture our operatives, had any of our people attempted a sabotage operation.
 Luckily, we lacked the resources then to attempt such a mission.
-Meanwhile, General Tagge undertook imperial research at Corellia (Research & Development).
+Meanwhile, General Tagge undertook production work at Corellia (Research & Development).

 But you should not assume, dear reader, that we were idle ourselves during this period.
 Admiral Dadonna led our main rebel fleet from where we had initially concentrated it at Utupau to adjacent Geonosis.
 Mon Mothma can be quite persuasive and at Utupau she secured enough covert resources to facilitate the laying down of both a Mon Calamari Class cruiser as well as a Corellian Class corvette, whilst simultaneously winning over the loyalty of the system (Establish Trade Relations).
 This outcome allowed Leia Organa to undertake a separate diplomatic mission at Nal Hutta, ensuring they too were won over to the rebel cause (Build Alliance).

-At the start of Year 2, thanks to the resources we had secured in Year 1, we managed to lay down a further two Mon Calamari Class cruisers as well as a second Corellian Class corvette, along with recruiting more ground forces and additional fighters.
+At the start of Year 2, thanks to the resources we had secured in Year 1, we managed to lay down two Mon Calamari Class cruisers as well as a second Corellian Class corvette, along with recruiting more ground forces and additional fighters.
 Three rebel Mon Cal’s and two Corellian Class corvettes building; it was a phenomena I thought I would never live to see.
 The empire could respond by building just one star destroyer.
 Yes, if I am honest, at the start of Year 2, as I surveyed our construction efforts, I genuinely thought that with our existing ships, fighters and ground forces we would soon be positioned to launch a counter-attack that would annihilate the evil forces of the empire.

 Perhaps that explains my sense of shock as Year 2 unfolded.
 Despite the fact that Admiral Dadonna set a cautious course, early in the year wisely moving what was our main rebel fleet at that time (a Corellian Class corvette, a transport and four fighters) from Geonosis to Tatooine, in response the empire stunned us by launching a coup de main against Mon Calamari (Planetary Conquest), orchestrated by Soontir Fel.
 Lacking any garrison, it was a move that subjugated a key outer rim system and, more chillingly, highlighted a fault in our start of Year 2 deployments.
 The rebel high command suddenly realised that it had no forces in the outer rim sector of space stretching from Dantooine, through Yavin, to Saleucami.
 I excuse our misstep by arguing that we paid little attention to what the empire was doing because we were focussing instead on achieving our secret ambition; to win the loyalty of one of the eight sectors of space that constituted the imperial senate (rebel objective card Defend the People).
 Hence, through the combined efforts of Mon Mothma and Leia Organa we set out and won the diplomatic loyalty of Toydaria (Build Alliance) in Year 2.
 Tragically, late in the year, Bobba Fett swooped on Toydaria and captured our wonderful president (Collect Bounty), spiriting her away to Alderaan.
 Alderaan had been subjugated earlier in Year 2 by an imperial task force led by the emperor himself, built around the presence of the Death Star, imperial forces having deployed from Coruscant.